 - Get your resume straight – the smallest mistake can cost you a job now.
 Resume writing is one of the great resources over the internet.
 Will try to refrain from rehashing the wonderful content out there.

 - Choosing a career path is critical.
 If you don’t quite know where you are going, no map will help.
-Career Planning site has a good read.
+Career Planning.
+The career planning site has a good read.

 - If you are an online person, build a strong brand for yourself and be unique.
-Good read on “10 ways to build your brand reputation”.
+A good read on “10 ways to build your brand reputation”.
 Simple yet powerful concepts.